 “Socioculturally, we celebrate weight loss no matter what.
 We always believe it to be an indicator of wellbeing — even though oftentimes, it's an indicator of precisely the opposite. ”

 Marie Southard Ospina

-Jessica Torres emphasizes this point.
-She notes that when she has reached out to brands using her imagery without permission, they simply apologize in a shallow way and take it down but the damage has already been done - both to her and any fat person who has seen it.
+Jessica Torres emphasises this point.
+She notes that when she has reached out to brands using her imagery without permission, they simply apologise in a shallow way and take it down but the damage has already been done - both to her and any fat person who has seen it.

 On one occasion, one particular weight loss brand even directed Jessica to a catalogue of images that they were using.
 She saw many of her friends among the images available on said site.
 The company, Jessica says, dismissed the situation as a misunderstanding about copyright and told her to “message anyone involved photo by photo and let them know.”
 She responded, “‘No, go do your fucking job.’
 And I left it at that.”

 The unpaid emotional labour requested in this case is representative of the kind of expectations the fat community face every day: in order to get basic respect and rights, we need to explain why we deserve it.
 And for those that feel fat people shouldn’t have these things?
 The answer is not neutrality, but abuse.

 Marie Southard Ospina’s case, where the images stolen for a 'before and after' weight loss advertisement stands out as an incident that cannot be brushed off as a misunderstanding over image rights.

 “My photos have been stolen by companies selling detox teas or slimming smoothies repeatedly,” she explains.
 “They tend to deep dive into my web history to find photos of me at my slimmest - when I was suffering badly from anorexia - and then they use that as the ‘after’ shot, juxtaposed with a recent picture where I'm at my heaviest.”